 Do England, the United Kingdom, and Great Britain, all refer to the same place?
-What’s the difference, and what’s included in each?
-Here’s the answer in a 5-minute video that breaks these down, and I’ve also highlighted some quick answers below that.
+What’s the difference between England vs UK vs Great Britain, and what’s included in each?
+Is Scotland a country?
+Here’s the answer in a 5-minute video that breaks these down.
+I’ve also highlighted some quick answers below that.
 You’ll understand your initial question in the first 30-seconds, but this clip does a great job with the natural follow-up questions.

 Here’s a quick breakdown: